tldr-pages/tldr/pages/linux/lsmod.md

 # lsmod

-> Shows the status of linux kernel modules.
+> Shows the status of Linux kernel modules.
 > See also `modprobe`, which loads kernel modules.

 - List all currently loaded kernel modules: